AndrewSalko/kawaii-mobile/www/wp-content/plugins/ad-injection/readme.txt

 Check your style sheet to see if either the text or headings have the 'clear' attribute set.
 This may be preventing your text / headings from flowing around the advert.

+= After adding the ads my sidebar has dropped down the screen.
+Why? =

+This is because you have inserted adverts that are too wide for your site's layout.
+The browser can no longer fit all the parts of your layout side-by-side.
+Try using ads that are less wide.

+= How do I add left/right margins to the ads =

+There aren't any options to do this in the UI, but you can just put the layout tags into the ad box around your advert. e.g.

+`<div style="margin-left:50px;margin-right:50px;">
+Your advert
+</div>`

 = I have configured four Google AdSense ad units but only three are showing.
 Why? =

 Google's AdSense TOS only allow allow three ad units, and three link units per page.
 If you have for example tried to insert four ad units on your page then Google will (probably) disable the forth one automatically.
 Read Google's AdSense [program policies](https://www.google.com/adsense/support/bin/answer.py?hl=en&answer=48182 "AdSense program policies") for more info.

+You may  find that your right sidebar ad doesn't show if you have too many ads.
+Google renders the ads in the order that they are in the HTML, and your right sidebar will be at the bottom of HTML.
+If you need your right sidebar AdSense ad you will have to limit the number of ads on the rest of the page from the 'Ad placement settings'.

+= How can I rotate more than 10 adverts? =

+I am planning on making a change to allow an arbitrary number of adverts - this will probably be in 2012.
+Until then you have these 3 options:

+1. Use PHP / JavaScript in the ad boxes to handle the rotation of the extra ads.
+2. Use an ad service such as OpenX or Google Ad Manager in conjunction with Ad Injection.
+Ad Injection can handle the ad placement, and the ad service can manage your ad pool.
+3. Hack Ad Injection to increase the limit (but be aware that if you upgrade your changes will be overwritten).

+I'd recommend 1 or 2.

 = How can I show different ads for different categories? =